The Best Consumer Staples Stocks To Buy

 The short answer: Consumer staples stocks are companies whose primary businesses involve producing or selling basic goods, such as groceries and personal-care items.

-"The Consumer Staples sector comprises companies primarily engaged in: food and staples retailing and distribution, such as owners and operators of hypermarkets, super centers, and pharmacies; producing food, beverage, and tobacco products; and manufacturing household and personal products, such as detergents, soaps, diapers, cosmetics, and perfumes."
+According to the GICS, the Consumer Staples sector comprises companies primarily engaged in food and staples retail and distribution, such as owners and operators of hypermarkets, super centers and pharmacies.

 Why do investors buy consumer staples stocks?

-The defensive underlying businesses and those cash payouts are a powerful 1-2 punch that can provide vital ballast to portfolios during periods of high volatility.
+The defensive underlying businesses and those cash payouts are a powerful one-two punch that can provide vital ballast to portfolios during periods of high volatility.

 How to find the best consumer staples stocks to buy